This easy ten-minute vegan graham cracker crust is quick, only uses three ingredients, and looks and tastes infinitely better than store bought crust!

 What Kind of Graham Crackers Should I Use in This Vegan Crust?

 I buy organic graham crackers, but regular graham crackers will work just fine.

 For a traditionally flavored crust, I go with original-flavor graham crackers.
 If you want a chocolate pie crust, grab some chocolate graham crackers!

-If you want to control every ingredient in your pie crust– you can even try making your own graham crackers!
-Try these DIY graham crackers from Nourish + Fete— simply swap the honey she uses for agave syrup if you don’t do honey.
+If you want to control every ingredient in your pie crust-- you can even try making your own graham crackers!
+Try these DIY graham crackers from Nourish + Fete-- simply swap the honey she uses with agave syrup if you don't do honey.

 What Type of Oil Should I Use?